-Microsoft’s Skype for Business Online would be going away on July 31, 2021, and the company has issued a reminder for customers to start the Skype to Teams Migration now if they haven’t already.
+Microsoft’s Skype for Business Online would be going away on July 31, 2021 and the company has issued a reminder for customers to start the migration now if they haven’t already.

-Why is Microsoft Teams replacing Skype for Business Online?
+Why are Microsoft making Skype for Business go away?

 Since its introduction, Skype has been a valuable communication tool for millions of users all around the world.
 After years of using the service, it would be difficult for many users to say goodbye to Skype for Business.
 However, user requirements and the way people communicate have changed significantly.
 Skype for Business is a somewhat limited platform in the current climate.